auth0/nextjs-auth0/V2_MIGRATION_GUIDE.md

 - [Override default error handler](#override-default-error-handler)
 - [afterCallback can write to the response](#aftercallback-can-write-to-the-response)
 - [Configure default handlers](#configure-default-handlers)

+## Node 10 is no longer supported

+Node 12 LTS and newer LTS releases are supported.

 ## `getSession` now returns a `Promise`